Women's Junior Africa Cup

 The Women's Hockey Junior Africa Cup, formerly known as the Junior Africa Cup of Nations, is a women's international under-21 field hockey tournament organised by the African Hockey Federation.
-The tournament has been held since 1988 and serves as a qualification tournament for the Men's FIH Hockey Junior World Cup.
+The tournament has been held since 1988 and serves as a qualification tournament for the Women's FIH Hockey Junior World Cup.
 Competitors must be under the age of 21 as of December 31 in the year before the tournament is held.